The Great Game 🎲 Planet Kollarum

 🎲

 Talfar remembered her standing beneath a fountain that descended from the Golden Hill, her ponytail swinging in the light.
 The Golden Palace of the Doge towered above them, with its intricate latticework, mixed with the green tendrils of the minifir trees.
-It was 240 years ago, and they’d just said a tearful goodbye to Farenn, who had lived under their cover for a decade, telling them things they could hardly believe, and showing them a way of being, of laughing and thriving, no matter what.
+It was 140 years ago that they said a tearful goodbye to Farenn, who had lived under their cover for a decade, telling them things they could hardly believe, and showing them a way of being, of laughing and thriving, no matter what.
 But now Farenn had gone back to Fallar Discordia, and it was just the two of them again.
 But they couldn’t stop thinking about him.
 It seemed that he was a part of their psyches, that far-off Fallarian part that had been severed from their Vicinese selves over the last three billion years.

 As a Fallarian, Farenn would have trouble getting through the checkpoints of the Vicinese Federation, and back to the Middle Belt.
 The Vicinese authorities had reason to be afraid of him, if only they knew who he was.
 But Farenn was discreet and the only people who knew his identity over the past decade were Talfar and Thalphemera.
 He may have had wings, but he knew how to hide them.
 He may have had claws, but he knew how to retract them.
 And he may have been tough, even ruthless in his own way, but they knew what was inside him.
 What they learned from their alien friend would keep them curious for centuries, and would direct the course of their lives.
 He was the darkest yet most luminescent man they’d ever met.